MCHC In Blood Test, What is it?

 MCHC stands for mean corpuscular hemoglobin concentration.
 This is a measurable factor in your blood.

-It is an evaluation of your hemoglobin levels in your red blood cells.
-The test looks at the average amount of hemoglobin per red cell.
+Put simply the test measures your?hemoglobin levels in your red blood cells and looks at the average amount of hemoglobin per red cell.

 So MCHC = the amount of hemoglobin present in each red blood cell.

 An MCHC blood test could be ordered for someone who has signs of fatigue or weakness, when there is an infection, is bleeding or bruising easily or when there is noticeable inflammation.

 The MCHC test is most commonly used to evaluate for anemia.
 It is often accompanied by an?MCV?(Mean Corpuscular Volume) test as well since both of these tests can provide?indications of potential blood issues.

 If you are concerned about anemia you can get these tests done individually or together.
 A thorough and effective?way to test for anemia is to get a complete anemia panel, which includes both of these tests.